Supported models

 Hugging Face models outside the catalogue

-You can fine-tune any Unsloth-compatible model from a Hugging Face URL.
-Ertas validates the architecture and reports whether the model is known to fine-tune cleanly.
+You can fine-tune any compatible text model from a Hugging Face URL.
+Ertas inspects the architecture and reports whether the model is known to fine-tune cleanly.
 If validation is uncertain, the run still queues but credits are not refunded on training failures for unverified architectures.
+Two practical bounds: the model must be a text model (there is no path for training on images), and its total parameter count must fit the GPU tier, which realistically means staying under roughly 13B.
 See Picking a base model for the bring-your-own-model path.

 License notes